dapr/docs/daprdocs/content/en/reference/binding-specs/storagequeues.md

   name: <NAME>
   namespace: <NAMESPACE>
 spec:
-  type: bindings.azure.servicebusqueues
+  type: bindings.azure.storagequeues
   metadata:
+  - name: storageAccount
+    value: "account1"
-  - name: connectionString
+  - name: storageAccessKey
-    value: "sb://************"
+    value: "***********"
-  - name: queueName
+  - name: queue
-    value: queue1
+    value: "myqueue"
   - name: ttlInSeconds
-    value: 60
+    value: "60"
 ```

+- `storageAccount` is the Azure Storage account name.
-- `connectionString` is the Service Bus connection string.
+- `storageAccessKey` is the Azure Storage access key.
-- `queueName` is the Service Bus queue name.
+- `queue` is the name of the Azure Storage queue.
-- `ttlInSeconds` is an optional parameter to set the default message [time to live](https://docs.microsoft.com/azure/service-bus-messaging/message-expiration).
-If this parameter is omitted, messages will expire after 14 days.
+- `ttlInSeconds` is an optional parameter to set the default message time to live.
+If this parameter is omitted, messages will expire after 10 minutes.

 > **Note:** In production never place passwords or secrets within Dapr components.
 For information on securely storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store)